ni/measurement-plugin-python/README.md

 3. To customize the created measurement, provide metadata of the measurement's configuration (input parameters) and outputs (output parameters) in `measurement.py`.
-    1. Use the `configuration()` decorator to provide metadata about the configurations.**The order of the configuration decorator must match with the order of the parameters defined in the function signature.**
+    1. Use the `configuration()` decorator to provide metadata about the configurations. **The order of the configuration decorators must match the order of the function's positional parameters.**

         ``` python
         @foo_measurement_service.register_measurement